South Korea

 - you should be able to go about your daily routine with or without hearing aids or glasses

-- you aren’t eligible if you have a severe hearing impairment, social blindness or are unable to drive due to vision problems
+- you cannot apply if you have a severe hearing impairment, social blindness or are unable to drive due to vision impairment

 Mental health

 - if you suffer any mental illness, you must have held the same job for at least 2 years and never attempted suicide.
-You need a letter from your GP and may need further psychological testing
+You will require a letter from your GP and may need further psychological testing

 - you can’t apply if you have schizophrenia